 - Remove barriers to putting these laws into practice, whether that means more funding, awareness or training.

-- Refresh programs to improve air quality, both for outside air pollution and controlling pests in the school environment.
+- Refresh or develop programs to improve air quality, both for indoor air pollution and outdoor air pollution in the school environment.

 - Encourage innovation and partnerships between government and private companies (public-private partnerships).